 If you were injured after a negligent accident in Carrollton, you may be entitled to compensation under Georgia law.
 The costs of medical care, recovery, or lost wages from missed days at work can add up quickly.
-If someone else was liable, you should not have to bear those expenses on your own.
+You should not have to pay for damages someone else caused.

-By working with a lawyer, you do not have to go through this alone.
-A Carrollton personal injury lawyer at Bader Scott Injury Lawyers can be right by your side during your fight for justice.
+A Carrollton personal injury lawyer at Bader Scott Injury Lawyers will stand by you during your fight for justice.
 Our attorneys understand that you may have more important things to worry about after a life-altering accident.
-We can handle your legal proceedings while you focus on regaining your health.
+We can handle your legal proceedings while you focus on your recovery.

-To learn more about our personal injury services in Carrollton, contact a Bader Scott Injury Lawyers team member today at (404) 888-8888 to receive your free consultation.
+Our law office has a team of experienced personal injury lawyers ready to assist you.
+To learn more about our personal injury services in Carrollton, contact a Bader Scott Injury Lawyers team member today to receive your free consultation.

 Recoverable Damages in Carrollton

-Depending on the circumstances of your personal injury claim, you may be able to recover several forms of compensation, including economic and non-economic losses.
+Depending on the circumstances of your personal injury claim, you may be able to recover compensation for several types of economic and non-economic damages.

 - Loss of income and benefits